sb255/Getting-started-with-GIT/Readme.md

 ## *Getting started with the GitHub account!*

-Setting the GitHub account and syncing remote repository to GitHub is sometimes tricky.
+Setting the GitHub account and syncing local repository to GitHub is sometimes tricky.
 Follow the steps for setting the remote GIT repository and GIT account.

 ## *Generate SSH key from remote server and add it to GitHub SSH KEYs.*